 Learners will conserve worthwhile values, extend a liberal hand toward those less fortunate, and go to the (radical) root of social problems.
 I might even conclude that they would display reactionary revulsion—at renewed attempts to validate , for example.
 A more accurate political shorthand might replace weapon managers’ ‘fearful hatred’ with Learners’ ‘love without fear or reproach.’

 Free enterprise is a vital activity in many settings; central planning is, in others.
 The so-called free market fosters central planning by corporations and centralized corporate welfare within weapon states.
-It is hard to witness those activities in their purest form, since the more they become the only game in town, the more toxic they become.
+It is hard to witness those activities in their purest form, since the more they turn into the only game in town, the more toxic they become.

 Any habit and institution that promotes honest peace should be acceptable; everything that blocks it should be marginalized.
 Peace benefits should be identified and magnified; weapons aspects, isolated and rendered vestigial.
 The same social winnowing applies to every political dualism that so-called leftists and rightists have failed to resolve as long as they limited the terms of debate.